pytest-dev/pytest/HOWTORELEASE.rst

 Note: this assumes you have already registered on pypi.

+0. create the branch release-VERSION use features as base for minor/major releases and master as base for bugfix releases

 1. Bump version numbers in _pytest/__init__.py (setup.py reads it)

 2. Check and finalize CHANGELOG